drduh/macOS-Security-and-Privacy-Guide/README.md

 You could periodically run a tool like [KnockKnock](https://objective-see.org/products/knockknock.html) to examine persistent applications (e.g. scripts, binaries).
 But by then, it is probably too late.
 Maybe applications such as [BlockBlock](https://objective-see.com/products/blockblock.html) and [Ostiarius](https://objective-see.com/products/ostiarius.html) will help.
 See warnings and caveats in [issue #90](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/90) first, however.
 An open-source alternative could be [maclaunch.sh](https://github.com/hazcod/maclaunch).

-**Anti-virus** programs are a double-edged sword -- not so useful for **advanced** users and will likely increase attack surface against sophisticated threats; however possibly useful for catching "garden variety" malware on **novice** users' Macs.
-There is also the additional processing overhead to consider when using "active" scanning features.
+**Anti-virus** programs are generally a double-edged sword: they may catch "garden variety" malware, but also may increase the attack surface for sophisticated adversaries due to their privileged operating mode.

 See [Sophail: Applied attacks against Antivirus](https://lock.cmpxchg8b.com/sophailv2.pdf) (pdf), [Analysis and Exploitation of an ESET Vulnerability](https://googleprojectzero.blogspot.ro/2015/06/analysis-and-exploitation-of-eset.html), [a trivial Avast RCE](https://code.google.com/p/google-security-research/issues/detail?id=546), [Popular Security Software Came Under Relentless NSA and GCHQ Attacks](https://theintercept.com/2015/06/22/nsa-gchq-targeted-kaspersky/), [How Israel Caught Russian Hackers Scouring the World for U.S. Secrets](https://www.nytimes.com/2017/10/10/technology/kaspersky-lab-israel-russia-hacking.html) and [AVG: "Web TuneUP" extension multiple critical vulnerabilities](https://code.google.com/p/google-security-research/issues/detail?id=675).

-Therefore, the best anti-virus is **Common Sense 2020**.
-See discussion in [issue #44](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/44).

 Local privilege escalation bugs are plenty on macOS, so always be careful when downloading and running untrusted programs or trusted programs from third party websites or downloaded over HTTP ([example](https://arstechnica.com/security/2015/08/0-day-bug-in-fully-patched-os-x-comes-under-active-exploit-to-hijack-macs/)).